 Cons: Expensive if travelling alone, a little challenging to find the pick-up point on your first trip to Heathrow.

-For more detail, see our article on getting from Heathrow to central London.
+For more details, see our article on getting from Heathrow to central London.

 Gatwick is the second largest airport in the UK, and tends to be seen as the ‘overflow’ runway choice for many long-haul carriers flying into London.
 Having said that, it does offer a gateway to many European destinations.
+Visiting one of those beautiful European spots from London?
+Be sure to check our budget guide first!
 However, it’s not the closest airport in the world to central London—in fact it’s probably located close to the half-way point between the city and the south coast.
 Upon stating to an acquaintance that you will be flying into/out of Gatwick, most people will simply reply with ‘oh, bad luck’, or ‘sorry, something’s come up, I won’t be able to meet you at arrivals anymore’.

 So, there are three options for you.